TRISTAN-ORF/TRISTAN/README.md

 ## 🛠️ Installation

-First, install `PyTorch` with GPU support by following the instructions here.
+First, install `PyTorch` with GPU support by following the instructions using [the PyTorch manual](https://pytorch.org/get-started/locally/).

 Then, install TRISTAN:
 ```bash